movementlabsxyz/MIP/MIP/mip-42/README.md

 4. The supply of `IntermediaryBridgeToken`s MUST be initialized to the total supply of `L2GasToken`s.
 5. The governing body of the AB-FFS Decoupled Gas Pool AMM SHOULD provide a token voucher system to maintain the correlation between the `L2GasToken` and the `L1StakingToken`.
 6. The governing body of the AB-FFS Decoupled Gas Pool AMM SHOULD apply supply constraints on the `L2GasToken` and the `IntermediaryBridgeToken`.

+From this system, we identify three distinct token flows:
+1. **Governance Token Flow**: the token flow from gas consumed at execution through the Gas Pool and withholding to the AMM and the voucher pool.
+2. **Execution Token Flow**: the token flow from the bridge to attainment and use of the `L2GasToken`.
+3. **Bridging Token Flow**: the token flow from the `L2GasToken` to the `IntermediaryBridgeToken` and into the bridge.

 ### Token Correlation